August 20, 2025

 Weight loss drugs are rewriting the obesity care playbook.
 GLP-1s like semaglutide, liraglutide, and others are helping members lose weight, improve metabolic markers, and avoid high-risk interventions like surgery.

 Most anti-obesity medications work by suppressing appetite or altering satiety signals.
-Whether it's semaglutide (GLP-1), phentermine/topiramate (Qsymia), or bupropion/naltrexone (Contrave), the result is a significant calorie deficit.
+Whether it's semaglutide (GLP-1), phentermine/topiramate (Qsymia), or bupropion/naltrexone (Contrave), reduced appetite or altered satiety often leads to a meaningful calorie deficit.

 Lean muscle loss is a dangerous side effect of GLP-1 weight loss drugs